preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Pick in Write Mode**: Available when Pick Pages is selected.
 Select this option if editors should be able to pick pages in Write mode.
 If not selected, Design mode has to be used.
 + **ADD PAGE**: When you have selected Pick Pages, you can pick some pages to always be shown.
 Click this option and use the Page Picker.
 See this page for more information: :doc:`Page Picker </general-assets/page-picker/index>`
 + **Use Query Builder**: If you want to use the query builder to set which pages should be available here, select this option.
 + **Scope**: When you have chosen to use the Query Builder, select scope for the block; Publishing Apps or Page Collections.
 Then open the list below and select Publishing Apps/Page Collections.
-In Omnia 6.5 a third scope will be available: Navigation path.
+In Omnia 6.5 and later, a third scope will be available: Navigation path.
 Use it to select a node to get the pages from.
 When you have selected start node you can choose navigation depth.
-In 6.5, there's also a new view for this; Navigation view, available under Display.
+In 6.5 and later, there's also a new view for this; Navigation view, available under Display.
 + **Exclude current page**: Available when you have chosen scope for the Query Builder.
 The default setting is to exclude the current page, but if you, for some reason, would like to include the current page, uncheck this option.
 + **Trim duplicates**: Available for the Query Builder.
 If more than one Page Rollup block is added to a page, this option can be used to handle duplicates between the blocks.
 When the option is selected, you can enter a number indicating the priority for duplicates, for this block.
 If you set "1" for a block it means this block has priority showing a post that would have been a duplicate.
 + **Query Item Limit**: Available for the Query Builder.
 Use the slider, or type the number (1-99) to set the number of pages that should be retrieved to make sure all duplicates are found.
 You should not set this number higher than you really need, as higher numbers may have an impact on performance.
 Note that when you change the number, "Max Display Limit" is also changed, see below.